 2 Manufacturing obligations*

-2.1 The Client hereby grants to the Manufacturer a non-exclusive, royalty free, non-transferable, non-assignable [worldwide] licence to the use the intellectual property rights in the Final Design to perform its obligations under this clause 2.
+2.1 The Client hereby grants to the Manufacturer a non-exclusive, royalty free, non-transferable, non-assignable [worldwide] licence to use the intellectual property rights in the Final Design to perform its obligations under this clause 2.

 2.2 The Manufacturer shall manufacture the Product in accordance with the Final Design.
 In manufacturing the Product, the Manufacturer shall satisfy the Circular Manufacturing Requirements.**